 Size: 4″ x 6″

 Series dates: 1907-1912

 Oxford’s World’s Classics series is among a handful of series that sold many millions of books over much of the 20th century.
 It is also one of the smallest format series, at a diminutive 4″ x 6″ in size.
 London publisher Grant Richards initiated the series in 1901.

 An article in the Review of Reviews, volume 24, 1901, reviews the new World’s Classics series and other publications from Grant Richards.
 The image above is from the article, and the rest of the article is here as a PDF.

-In a July 3, 1903 copy of T.P.’s Weekly Grant Richards described the goals of the newly issued World’s Classics series:
+In q July 3, 1903, edition of T.P.’s Weekly Grant Richards described the goals of the newly issued World’s Classics series: